 The third day is the day of Diwali and it occurs on a dark no-moon night.
 As a child I remember decorating our home with strings of lights and getting ready for the evening festivities.
 After a family prayer to the Hindu Goddess Lakshmi – the Goddess of Wealth, it’s time to light up the dark night.
 Candles, diyas (terracotta lamps), and finally firecrackers.
 This is also the day to leave the lights on all night.
 Windows are left open and the lit lamps are an invitation to welcome Goddess Lakshmi into your home.

 Day 4 of the Diwali festival is when a lot of communities around India ring in the Hindu New Year.
-Businesses stay closed as they pray for a prosperous and successful new year.
+Businesses stay closed as they pray for a prosperous new year.
 As a way of showing respect people pray to their tools of business.
-Taxi drivers to their cabs, construction workers to their tool kit and bloggers to their computers.
+Taxi drivers to their cabs, construction workers to their tool kits and bloggers to their computers.

 The last day of the Diwali season is the festival that symbolizes a brother and sister’s relationship as they wish each other a long and healthy life.